scyq/Beijing-Subway-Fare-Query/README.md

 # Beijing-Subway-Fare-Query
-Design for algorithm homework, with Javascript and React
+Design for algorithm homework, with Javascript and React with Material UI